SC Union 03 Altona

 Every so

-often with my hobby you come across an unrealised gem.
+often, with my hobby, you come across an unrealised gem.
 This was such an

 occasion.
 It was a fantastic old venue.
 A sort of old Southern League ground in

-the UK minus a main seated stand.
+the UK, minus a main seated stand.

 Open

-the rear behind the goal, with a large clubhouse behind it.
+terracing wrapped virtually around three sides.
+A few open seats were placed at the rear behind the goal, with a large clubhouse behind it.
 The far goal was

 partly open terrace before giving way to Union’s indoor Sports Hall.